 - Authentic Foods MultiBlend is another great flour blend.
 This company mills their gluten free flours extra-fine, which really makes a difference in gluten free baking.
 They make a lot of great blends and individual flours you can try.

-You can see the batter is just right (sorry for the meh picture!)
-Bake the cake in this pan, it is a perfect size, unless you prefer to make a cute little-layered gluten free birthday cake!
-Then you would want these pans.
+Step 3: You can see the batter is just right (sorry for the meh picture!)
+Bake the cake in this 8x8 pan, it is a perfect size, unless you prefer to make a cute little-layered gluten free birthday cake!
+Then you would want these layer cake pans.

-Bake your cake at 350 degrees F for 30-45 minutes.
+Step 4: Bake your cake at 350º F for 30-45 minutes.
 That is a big range, but it really depends on the size pan you use.
-I used an 8x8 pan for this recipe, but many decide to make it a layer cake and those pans are not as deep.

 I like to use what I call the toothpick test for checking to see if my cake is done.
 Insert a toothpick into the middle of your cake.
 If the toothpick comes back clean, your cake is finished baking.
 If there are crumbs or batter on your toothpick, you need to bake it longer.